Aatmaj9/ROS1-Arduino/README.md

 </details>

-Upload your Arduino code to the Arduino and connect it to Jetson.
+Upload your Arduino code ( You can upload the sample arduino code provided in Task 1 ) to the Arduino and connect it to Jetson.

 Determine the port where arduino is connected -
 ```ls /dev/ttyACM*```